CharlieS-432737/Unit-20-Assignment-1-Wiki-Web/docs/Drive management/Backups and restoring procedures.md

 3. A remote off-site backup (uploaded to the cloud)

 If a restore need to be done then the backups can be accessed.
 The most recent backup should be used to restore the machine.

+## The importance of backups

+Backups are essential because they provide a safeguard for critical information in case of unexpected events such as hardware failure, cyber attacks, or natural disasters.
+Losing important data can have serious consequences, including financial losses, reputational damage, and even loss of life.
+Creating backups on a regular basis ensures that data is protected and can be recovered in case of any unfortunate events.
+Therefore,backups are crucial for minimizing the risk of losing valuable data.